Gonzalo Sánchez de Lozada: Political life

+Sánchez de Lozada's ancestors include Daniel Sánchez Bustamante, grandfather and Minister of Foreign Affairs; Mariano Calvo, great-great-grandfather and President; and Tomás Frías, great-great-grandmother's brother and also President.

 The son of a political exile, university professor, and diplomat, Sánchez de Lozada spent his early years in the United States.
 He grew up in Iowa, and he attended boarding school at Scattergood Friends School in rural Iowa.
 He studied literature and philosophy at the University of Chicago.
 As a result of this experience, he speaks Spanish with a midwestern American accent.

 At the age of 21, he returned to Bolivia in 1951, on the eve of the 1952 revolution led by the MNR political party.
 This transformed Bolivia from a semi-feudal oligarchy to a multi-party democracy by introducing universal suffrage, nationalizing the mines of the three Tin Barons, and carrying out sweeping agrarian reform.
 Sánchez de Lozada pursued filmmaking and participated in several cinematic projects in the 1950s, including filming Bolivia's 1952 Revolution.
 In 1954, he founded Telecine.
 His film Voces de la Tierra (Voices from the Earth) won First Prize for documentaries at the 1957 Edinburgh Film Festival.

 In 1957, Sánchez de Lozada turned to resource businesses, founding Andean Geoservices.
 In 1966, he founded the mining company COMSUR, later becoming one of the most successful mining entrepreneurs in the country.

 Bolivia was ruled for nearly two decades by military dictatorships.
 In 1979 and again in 1980, on the return to democracy, Sánchez de Lozada was elected to congress as deputy for Cochabamba.
 In 1985, he was elected senator from Cochabamba and then as President of the Senate of Bolivia.
 Soon after, President Víctor Paz Estenssoro appointed him as Planning Minister.
 Sánchez de Lozada oversaw a series of economic structural reforms that steered the country away from state capitalism, towards a mixed economy.
 He is particularly known for having sharply reduced the hyperinflation of the period, using economic shock therapy along with then Finance Minister Juan L. Cariaga Osorio, as championed by United States economist Jeffrey Sachs, then of Harvard University.

 Sánchez de Lozada ran for president in 1989 as the MNR candidate.
 While he won the plurality with 25.6% of the popular vote, in the congressional runoff among the top three candidates, Jaime Paz Zamora of the MIR, who had polled 21.8% of the popular vote and formerly been in third place, won the presidency.
 Paz Zamora was backed in the runoff by the second-placed, former military dictator Hugo Banzer of the ADN, who had won 25.2% of the popular vote.
 Sánchez de Lozada describes himself as a fiscal conservative and social progressive.